Solomontown railway station

 Solomontown railway station was one of a total of six stations that operated at various times between 1876 and the early 2010s to serve the rural maritime town (later city) of Port Pirie, 216 km (134 mi) by rail north of Adelaide, South Australia.
 It was opened in 1911 as the town's third (and ultimately final) narrow-gauge station.
 It was closed in 1967, when narrow-gauge passenger services ceased.

 Origins

 In 1911, the South Australian Railways initiated a local passenger service on the narrow-gauge line leading into the hinterland from Port Pirie's docks.
-The service operated between the nearby Ellen Street terminus, and via Port Pirie South, 700 m away to a developing suburban area 1.6 km further to the south.
+The service operated between the nearby Ellen Street terminus, and via Port Pirie South, 700 m away to a developing suburban area 1.6 km further south.
 A station was declared at the latter location on Railway Terrace, which at that time was the southern boundary of a lightly inhabited area called Solomontown.
 Infrastructure consisted of only a signboard and a small wooden shelter; an unpaved compacted earth area for boarding trains from ground level served in lieu of a platform, as at all South Australian narrow-gauge stations.
 Without staff deployed there, it was officially known as a "provisional stopping place", marked on public timetables with an asterisk and a note stating "Stop, if required, to pick up or set down passengers".